miker704/Strife/patch_V5_notes.md

     - Seperated and Created a spam message tab for message requests.
     - Seperated and Created a message requests tab for message requests.
     - Finished Styles for message requests page.
+    - Added wumpussNoMsgRequests.svg which is for when a user has no normal or spam message requests.